julienheinen/Placks/README.md

 Developing Placks comes with its share of challenges:

-1. **Time**: The project is estimated to take 2 to 3 years to complete.
+1. **🕦 Time**: The project is estimated to take 2 to 3 years to complete.
 Training the AI to recognize each sign language could take longer than anticipated, particularly if reliable results are to be achieved.

-2. **Cost**: Funding is a critical factor.
+2. **💶 Cost**: Funding is a critical factor.
 While I plan to contribute personal resources, the total cost of the project, especially the AI development for each sign language, could be substantial.

-3. **AI Accuracy**: The most significant challenge lies in developing an AI that is both precise and reliable.
+3. **📈 AI Accuracy**: The most significant challenge lies in developing an AI that is both precise and reliable.
 There is a risk that the AI might not meet user expectations or may struggle with regional dialects and variations in sign language.

 ## Future Benefits